 Whatever you ultimately decide to do, the most important thing is to talk to your kids.
 You’re going through a tough, tumultuous time.
 But so are they.
 Your life changed dramatically.
 So did theirs.
-COVID-19 has impacted all of us, you and them.

 Remind them how much they mean to you and how much you care about them.
 It’s vital to take steps to ensure they’re comfortable, secure, and understand the new situation.
 Do what you can to make sure they have a happy, fun Thanksgiving.
 In general, after divorce, open lines of communication with your kids are key, but it’s especially critical on holidays and other major events.
 Remember, this isn’t only about you.